JayjeetAtGithub/Fast-Drop-Desktop/README.md

 # pyP2P

-A p2p file sharing app in python
+A peer to peer file sharing script in python

 ### Instructions :